 North of Lima lies the arid Supe Valley, home to the Caral archaeological complex.
 This city, dating back 5,000 years, is considered one of the oldest in the Americas and a peer to great civilizations such as Egypt, China, and Mesopotamia.
 Caral’s architectural complexity, with its pyramids and musical instruments unearthed by archaeologists, speaks of a highly developed society.

 A lovely, sunny valley south of Lima, Lunahuaná is a perfect spot for adventure sports and culinary delights.
-The area is known for its river shrimp dishes, exquisite wines, and pisco brandies.
+The area is known for its river shrimp dishes, exquisite wines, and pisco spirits.
 Nearby, the ruins of the ancient Inca Wasi (House of the Inca) archaeological site offer a glimpse into the region’s historical significance.

 Encompassing the upper Cañete River Valley, this reserve is a paradise for nature lovers.
 The area is filled with waterfalls, enchanting lagoons, and abundant wildlife.
 Visitors can also explore the small villages of Huancaya and Vilca, known for their colonial-era bridges.